stla/hspray/README.md

 ```

 This is the easiest way to construct a spray: first introduce the polynomial
-variables with the `lone` function, and then use arithmetic operations.
+variables with the `lone` function, and then combine them with arithmetic
+operations.

 There are numerous functions to print a spray.
 If you don't like the letters
 `x`, `y`, `z` in the output of `prettyNumSpray`, you can use `prettyNumSprayXYZ`